awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-createupdatedomains.md

 The AWS SDKs \(except the Android and iOS SDKs\) support all of the actions defined in the [Amazon ES Configuration API Reference](es-configuration-api.md), including the `--advanced-options` parameter for `UpdateElasticsearchDomainConfig`\.
 For more information about installing and using the AWS SDKs, see [AWS Software Development Kits](http://aws.amazon.com/code)\.

-## Configuring Slow Logs<a name="es-createdomain-configure-slow-logs"></a>
+## Configuring Logs<a name="es-createdomain-configure-slow-logs"></a>

-Slow logs are an Elasticsearch feature that Amazon ES exposes through Amazon CloudWatch Logs\.
-These logs are useful for troubleshooting performance issues, but are *disabled* by default\.
+Amazon ES exposes three Elasticsearch logs through Amazon CloudWatch Logs: error logs, search slow logs, and index slow logs\.
+These logs are useful for troubleshooting performance and stability issues, but are *disabled* by default\.
 If enabled, [standard CloudWatch pricing](https://aws.amazon.com/cloudwatch/pricing/) applies\.

-Amazon ES exposes two slow logs: search and index\.
+**Note**
+Error logs are available only for Elasticsearch versions 5\.1 and greater\.
+Slow logs are available for all Elasticsearch versions\.

+For its logs, Elasticsearch uses [Apache Log4j 2](https://logging.apache.org/log4j/2.x/) and its built\-in log levels \(from least to most severe\) of `TRACE`, `DEBUG`, `INFO`, `WARN`, `ERROR`, and `FATAL`\.
+If you enable error logs, Amazon ES publishes log lines of `WARN`, `ERROR`, and `FATAL` to CloudWatch\.
+Less severe levels are not available at this time\.
+Error logs can help with troubleshooting in many situations, including:
++ Painless script compilation issues
++ Invalid queries
++ Snapshot failures

-### Enabling Slow Logs Publishing \(Console\)<a name="es-createdomain-configure-slow-logs-console"></a>
+### Enabling Log Publishing \(Console\)<a name="es-createdomain-configure-slow-logs-console"></a>

-Use the following procedure to enable the publishing of slow logs to CloudWatch\.
+The Amazon ES console is the simplest way to enable the publishing of logs to CloudWatch\.

-**To enable slow logs publishing to CloudWatch**
+**To enable log publishing to CloudWatch \(console\)**

 1. Go to [https://aws\.amazon\.com](https://aws.amazon.com), and then choose **Sign In to the Console**\.